7 DIY Make-Up Remover Alternatives

-Make up remover has a place in every bathroom, and on everyone's vanity.
-If there is make up involved, there should be make up remover involved too.
+Makeup remover has a place in every bathroom, and on everyone's vanity.
+If there is makeup involved, especially eyeliner, there should be makeup remover involved too.
 Those messed up wings that were made with impressive waterproof, smudge-proof eyeliner need to come off somehow.

 It can be more than embarrassing to make a trip to the store with disastrous makeup just to get some more makeup remover.
 Thanks to these awesome tips, you'll never have to suffer through that again!

 Coconut oil is so amazing that it has definitely earned a place in every pantry and on every makeup desk.
 If there is a single person that doesn't have any of this on hand, it's time to pick some up.
 It's awesome if you're wondering how to remove waterproof eyeliner.

 When coconut oil hit the market, it's unhealthier partner, vegetable oil, took a backseat in the market.
-That doesn't mean that it doesn't have potential to be useful though.
+That doesn't mean that it doesn't have the potential to be useful though.

 First of all, it's significantly cheaper than coconut oil.
 Vegetable oil also works surprisingly well for makeup removal.
 The only downside is that vegetable oil seems to be oilier than coconut oil, which can lead to pimples.
 It might also require a little bit more scrubbing to take off tough eyeliner.

-To eliminate the risk of giant pimples, make sure to wash the skin after using this to rinse away the excess oil.
+To eliminate the risk of pimples, make sure to wash the skin after using this to rinse away the excess oil.

 Layers of foundation and concealer will wash away with the milk and almond oil.

-Soap and water
+4. Soap and Water

-That's right; good, old fashioned soap and water.
-Instead of spending fifty bucks on a bottle of expensive, chemical filled, make up remover, just use a gentle bar of soap and water.
+That's right; good, old-fashioned soap and water.
+Instead of spending fifty bucks on a bottle of expensive, chemical-filled, makeup remover, just use a gentle bar of soap and water.

 First, wet the face generously.
 Then, apply the soap.
 Use gentle, circular motions to make the face nice and soapy.
 Then, simply rinse it off.
-Most of the products on the face will wash away with the water.
+Most of the products on your face will wash away with the water.